monleon96/kika/docs/source/user_guide/tutorials/input_files.rst

 Working with MCNP Input Files
 =============================

-This tutorial covers how to use MCNPy to work with MCNP input files, including parsing, manipulation, and generation.
+This tutorial covers how to use KIKA to work with MCNP input files, including parsing, manipulation, and generation.

 Parsing Input Files
 -------------------